Arse09/just-an-ecs/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE.md file for details
+This project is licensed under the MIT License - see [LICENSE](LICENSE) for details.